davidmreed/nonskating.club/content/guides/penalty-box-timer.md

 - The skater servers their full penalty during the Jam.
 The Stand/Done cueing will be performed as normal, but the skater will not be allowed to return to play.
 They will instead be asked to exit the Penalty Box and stand to the side, outside the flow of traffic, until the end of the current jam.
 When the jam ends, the skater MUST leave the track as safely and quickly as they can and report to their locker room to gear down.
 They may return as a spectator to watch the rest of the game, but they are no longer allowed on the bench or to coach for the team.
 - The jam is called off before the Fouled Out skater can serve their full penalty.
 The Penalty Box Manager or Timer should call for an Official Time Out in order to facilitate a Substitution.
 The Fouled Out skater cannot leave the Penalty Box until their replacement arrives, who will serve the remainder of the penalty time in the same position as the Fouled Out skater.
 The substitute skater does not receive any additional penalties on their count, and will return to play as normal once the penalty time is served.

-In the event it is a Team Captain who has Fouled Out, the Penalty Box Manager may also need to call on Official Time Out in order to have a new Team Captain chosen and communicated to the Penalty Box, Scoreboard, and Jam Timer to ensure Team Timeouts can still be requested.
+In the event it is a Team Captain who has Fouled Out, the team may elect to chose a replacement Team Captain for the remainder of the game.
+If communicating the change in Team Captain cannot be done during a Lineup period, it may be necessary to call on Official Time Out in order to ensure the officiating staff (particularly the Head Ref, Penalty Box, and Jam Timer) are aware of the change.

+### No Queueing For Fouled Out Skaters
+Section 4.5 of the rules states that penalties for Fouled Out or Expelled skaters should begin as soon as possible.
+This section also provides a major exception to rules about putting skaters In Queue if the Penalty Box is already full.

+If a skater has reached their 7th penalty, but cannot serve it because there is no seat available for them in the Penalty Box, they are not be returned to play as would another skater.
+Instead, the skater should be directed to stand next to the box with the same restrictions as if they had served their penalty, until a seat opens up for them.

+If the Jam ends before the skater can be seated, the Fouled Out skater should still be substituted between Jams and removed from play, but their substitute CAN be placed in the Queue as normal for the start of the next Jam.

 ### Other Substitutions
 If a skater is injured or ill and needs to be substituted, the process is the same except that the skater can return to the bench and rejoin play after sitting out for 3 or more jams.
 We may ask the skater to report to the Medics before the bench as a safety precaution.